 So how are some of the companies we spoke with advancing patient-centricity?
 It starts with a defined strategy and a strong operating model.
 Figure 1 illustrates some examples of patient centricity initiatives that have been executed against these strategies.

 In striving for a more patient-centric approach, some of our interviewees said they faced several barriers.
 Some in the company thought that with all the regulations around product development and collecting patient data, it is better to take a less risky approach to ensure compliance.
 Others were told by their teams, “I know this space, I know the patients,” and didn’t think anything more needed to be done.
 Even as companies got further along in adapting and evolving the culture and process, they were often stymied by competing or changing priorities and limited resources.

 It’s not enough, they all said, to have a strong vision or support from leadership, although it’s important.
-Employees need informed messages and scientifically validated tools underscoring the importance of patient-centricity from the top down, but they also need direction and resources to incorporate patient-centric practises and methods in their day-to-day jobs.
-They should understand how these patient-centric practises are connected to corporate objectives that impact overall organisational performance.
-This is the key to moving from patient-centricity wave 1 (where the patient engagement focus is centred on commercial) to wave 2 (where companies are starting earlier to incorporate methods), and ultimately being able to achieve wave 3: truly getting to an enterprisewide approach to patient-centricity.
+Employees need informed messages and scientifically validated tools underscoring the importance of patient-centricity from the top down, but they also need direction and resources to incorporate patient-centric practices and methods in their day-to-day jobs.
+They should understand how these patient-centric practices are connected to corporate objectives that impact overall organizational performance.
+This is the key to moving from patient-centricity wave 1 (where the patient engagement focus is centered on commercial) to wave 2 (where companies are starting earlier to incorporate methods), and ultimately being able to achieve wave 3: truly getting to an enterprisewide approach to patient-centricity.

 “Legal, compliance, and regulatory issues are good excuses to stick with the status quo, but we have to move past that.
 It is risky to be patient-centric.
 You also have to think about what you’ll actually be able to do with patient feedback, because if you talk to patients and they give you feedback and you don’t act on it, they are going to know.”